Bayesian optimal design for ordinary differential equation models with application in biological science: Application: transport of serine across human placenta

-Figure~\ref{plac_plot0} shows boxplots of twenty evaluations of the Monte Carlo approximation to the expected loss for the optimal design found under each loss function plotted against $M= 2,\dots,7$.
-For $M=7$, also shown is a boxplot of twenty evaluations of the Monte Carlo approximation for a design (see Table~\ref{plac_tab}) proposed by the biologists at the Southampton Centre for Biological Sciences.
-For $M=2,\dots,6$, the corresponding boxplots show evaluations of the Monte Carlo approximation for twenty designs formed by randomly choosing $M$ rows from the proposed design.
-As expected, the expected loss decreases with the number of placentas, $M$.
-Also, the optimal designs are clearly superior to the proposed designs.
-However, it should be noted that, for each loss function, the optimal design is expected to gain more information from $M=2$ placentas than the proposed design is expected to do so from $M=7$ placentas.
+Figure~\ref{plac_plot0} presents boxplots of twenty evaluations of the Monte Carlo approximation to the expected utility for the optimal design found under each utility function for $n= 2,\dots,7$.
+We also present boxplots of the performance of the original design with $n=7$.
+Unsurprisingly, the expected utility increases with $n$, and the optimal designs are clearly superior to the original design.
+For each utility function, the optimal design with $n=2$ outperforms the original design with $n=7$ placentas, with substantial differences in expected utility.

-We now look at the case of $M=7$ placentas in more detail.
-The initial concentrations of non-radioactive serine inside ($u_{02}$) and outside ($x_2$) each of the $M=7$ placentas for the optimal designs found under each of the four loss functions are shown in Table~\ref{plac_tab}.
-Also shown are the conditions for the design proposed by the biologists.
-Figure~\ref{plac_plot} show the optimal (for each loss function) and proposed observation times.
-Each row shows 100 draws from $u_1(t)$ plotted against $t$ for 100 draws from the prior distribution of $\boldsymbol{\theta}$ and $\boldsymbol{\gamma}$, for each placenta and initial concentrations shown in Table~\ref{plac_tab}.

-Under the self-information loss, Table~\ref{plac_tab} shows that the optimal design has replicates of the same initial concentrations of non-radioactive serine.
-Figure~\ref{plac_plot} shows that, compared to the other designs, these initial concentrations lead to a larger maximum value of $u_1(t)$.
-Note that the between-placenta variability of $u_1(t)$ in Figure~\ref{plac_plot} is due to the placenta-specific physical parameters, $\boldsymbol{\theta}_j$.
-The optimal observation times under the self-information loss occur in two clusters, just before and after the peak in $u_1(t)$.